-Adam Wrinkler is a Professor of Law at UCLA Law School.
-He is the author of We the Corporations: How American Businesses Won Their Civil Rights.
+Adam Winkler is a Professor of Law at UCLA Law School.
+He is an expert in constitutional law and is the author of We the Corporations: How American Businesses Won Their Civil Rights.

 Maria Armoudian: Let’s start with Roscoe Conkling.

 Adam Winkler: Roscoe Conkling was an illustrious lawyer… who in the 1880s led a remarkable series of test cases on behalf of the Southern Pacific Railroad seeking expansive new rights for business corporations under the Fourteenth Amendment.
 Conkling had been a leader in the Republican Party in Congress for decades and had even been nominated and confirmed to the Supreme Court himself, but turned down the seat after being confirmed, the last person ever to turn down a Supreme Court seat after winning a confirmation vote in the Senate.
 Part of the reason was he was making too much money working as a lawyer for the Southern Pacific Railroad.
 Conkling went to the Supreme Court and argued that the Fourteenth Amendment, which was adopted after the Civil War to protect the rights of the newly freed slaves, was also adopted to protect business corporations from discriminatory state taxes and regulations.
 And Conkling had unusual credibility in making this argument: not only is he a person who had been nominated to the Supreme Court himself, but he had been a drafter of the Fourteenth Amendment and it turns out that historians now know that Roscoe Conkling had lied to the Supreme Court about the history of the drafting of the Fourteenth Amendment.